 Transfer of Property

 The transfer of property involves various mechanisms aimed at facilitating the exchange of rights and interests.
 Lease agreements grant temporary possession and use of property in exchange for rent payments, providing flexibility for both parties.
-Concessions and licenses allow individuals or entities to utilize specific property rights, often granted by authorities for a designated purpose or period.
+Licenses and concessions enable people or organizations to make use of particular property rights, frequently bestowed by authorities for a specified use or time frame.

 Legal Remedies